 - Remove ice and snow from the bonnet - snow and ice must not exceed a height of 5 cm.

 Fault tracing and action

-If the message Windscreen Sensors blocked is shown in the combined instrument panel it indicates that the laser sensor is blocked and cannot detect vehicles in front of the car.
+If the message Windscreen sensors blocked See manual is shown in the combined instrument panel it indicates that the laser sensor is blocked and cannot detect vehicles in front of the car.
 This means in turn that City Safety™ is not operational.

-The Windscreen Sensors blocked message is not shown for all situations in which the laser sensor is blocked.
+The Windscreen sensors blocked See manual message is not shown for all situations in which the laser sensor is blocked.
 The driver must therefore be diligent about keeping the windscreen and area in front of the laser sensor clean.

 The following table presents possible causes for the message being shown, along with suggestions for appropriate action.

 The windscreen surface in front of the laser sensor is dirty or covered with ice or snow.

 Clean the windscreen surface in front of the sensor from dirt, ice and snow.